 —Ted Hearne, 2009/10 CAL composer

 Each year composers from around the U.S. apply to Volti for this opportunity.
 Nearly all of the states have been represented over the eleven years of this program, which usually attracts 40 to 50 applications each year.
-Peter Knell, Robert Paterson, Eric Lindsay, Amy Beth Kirsten, George Lam, Ruby Fulton, Ted Hearne, Matthew Barnson, Francisco Cortés-Álvarez, Dan Visconti, Melissa Dunphy, LJ White, Ryan Brown, Tonia Ko and Jack Hughes are past CAL composers.
+Peter Knell, Robert Paterson, Eric Lindsay, Amy Beth Kirsten, George Lam, Ruby Fulton, Ted Hearne, Matthew Barnson, Francisco Cortés-Álvarez, Dan Visconti, Melissa Dunphy, LJ White, Ryan Brown, Tonia Ko, Jack Hughes and Danny Clay are past CAL composers.